FHIR/GoFSH/README.md

 For more information about the evolving FSH syntax see the [FHIR Shorthand Reference Manual](https://build.fhir.org/ig/HL7/fhir-shorthand/).

+## FHIR Foundation Project Statement

+### Maintainers

+This project is maintained by The MITRE Corporation.

+### Issues / Discussion

+For GoFSH issues, such as bug reports, comments, suggestions, questions, and feature requests, visit [GoFSH Github Issues](https://github.com/FHIR/GoFSH/issues).

+For discussion of FHIR Shorthand and its associated projects, visit the FHIR Community Chat @ https://chat.fhir.org.
+The [#shorthand stream](https://chat.fhir.org/#narrow/stream/215610-shorthand) is used for all FHIR Shorthand questions and discussion.

+### License

+All contributions to this project will be released under the Apache 2.0 License, and a copy of this license can be found [here](LICENSE).

+### Contribution Policy

+The GoFSH Contribution Policy can be found [here]().

+### Security Information

+The GoFSH Security Information can be found [here]().

+### Compliance Information

+GoFSH supports importing FHIR R4, FHIR R4B, and FHIR R5 artifacts.
+GoFSH assumes valid FHIR inputs.
+If invalid FHIR artifacts are provided as input, GoFSH may report errors and/or create invalid FSH.
+The GoFSH source code includes a comprehensive suite of unit tests to test GoFSH's own behavior and compliance with FHIR.

 # Installation for GoFSH Users

 GoFSH requires [Node.js](https://nodejs.org/) to be installed on the user's system.
 Users should install Node.js 18.
 Although previous versions of Node.js may work, they are not officially supported.